Jacolene McLaren

 Jacolene McLaren (born 15 December 2001) is a South African field hockey player for the South African national team.

 She participated at the 2018 Summer Youth Olympics, and 2022 Women's FIH Hockey Junior World Cup.

-She attended Hoër Meisieskool Oranje and is currently studying in North-West University.
+She attended Hoër Meisieskool Oranje and graduated at the North-West University.

+His sister Leané also is an international hockey player at Junior Africa cup.